jbuerkle/WoWsRibbonBingo/README.md

 The level 0 reward is unlocked just by participating in the challenge.
 You will receive it in case you do not unlock any higher reward.

+## Optional ship restrictions (not part of the main rule set)

+For streamers who participated frequently in the challenge, additional ship restrictions may apply.
+At the start of every level, different ship restrictions are randomly assigned to 100 slots.
+The streamer picks any number between 1 and 100, which corresponds to one of the slots:

+- 50% chance for ships with a certain type of main armament to be banned from use in the current level
+- 50% chance to be forced to use a ship with a certain type of main armament in the current level

+This 50/50 distribution is **always** guaranteed on every level, whereas the chances of each type of main armament occurring are equal (but the **actual** distribution varies).
+The types of main armaments which can occur are:

+- Gun calibers up to 202mm
+- Gun calibers of 203mm up to 304mm
+- Gun calibers of 305mm up to 405mm
+- Gun calibers of 406mm and above

 ## Hall of Fame

 | Twitch streamer | Date played (dd.mm.yyyy) | Supporters                | Total reward |